Qualifications for the Homeownership Program

 Prospective Habitat homeowners must demonstrate a need for safe and affordable housing, be able to pay an affordable mortgage, and be willing to partner with Habitat.

-- Paying more than 30% of their income toward rent
+- Paying more than 30% of their income toward housing costs

 - Receiving rental subsidy